-This week’s edition of ‘A world of inspiration‘ is brought to you by Evelyn Hannon, better known to most of us as Journey Woman.
-I’m very honoured to have Evelyn guest write on the Velvet Escape blog.
-Evelyn is the founder and chief editor of JourneyWoman.com, the world’s largest online travel resource for women, and was named as ‘one of the 100 innovative thinkers of this new century’ by TIME magazine.
+This edition of ‘A world of inspiration‘ is brought to you by the late Evelyn Hannon, better known to most of us as Journey Woman.
+Evelyn was the founder and chief editor of JourneyWoman.com, the world’s largest online travel resource for women, and was once named as ‘one of the 100 innovative thinkers of this new century’ by TIME magazine.
 Evelyn shares with us a compelling story of an American student she met during an extraordinary voyage around the world.
 It also shows that inspiration can be found all around us and that we do not have to be remarkable, fabulous or famous people in order to inspire others.

 Her Generosity of Spirit

 I’ve been introduced to some pretty incredible women as I’ve traveled the world.
 In Ireland I met fabulous Mary Robinson, UN High Commissioner for Human Rights.
 In India, the volunteers in Mother Theresa’s orphanage walked away with my heart, in a London bookshop I chatted with famous American feminist, Gloria Steinem.
 These women were all role models I’d admired long before we stood face to face.
 I ‘expected’ to be inspired by them.

 I never expected to be inspired by Mary, the attractive American student, forty-seven years my junior whom I met at sea.